The Family Self-Sufficiency Program

 The PATHWorks program is available to participants of the HUD Housing Choice Voucher program.
 It is a support program aimed at helping participants to increase earned income and financial literacy, reduce or eliminate the need for welfare assistance, and make progress toward economic independence and self-sufficiency.
 The program provides qualified participants with access to one-on-one coaching sessions to help them move toward their goals including employment, education, home ownership, small business development, health, and more.
 Participants also have the opportunity to earn escrow savings, start a matched savings account (Valley Individual Development Account) and access other tools for success.

 Learn about the PATHWorks program for real current and past graduates.
-Watch the above video to be inspired.
+Watch the above videos to be inspired.

 Click the picture above to watch a short video on the FSS/PATHWorks program: Haga clic aquí para español: https://vimeo.com/341674604